istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 ## Deployment Steps

-Build your environment with EAP 7.2 on top of RHEL 7.7 on Azure in a few simple steps:
+Build your environment with EAP 7.2 on top of RHEL 7.7 on Azure by clicking the Deploy to Azure button and fill in the following parameter values:

    - **Subscription** - Choose the right subscription where you would like to deploy.